jacksonhoyt/demos/README.md

 Overview
 ========
-For the Airflow and SQL problems, I provided solutions and summaries to each in separate GitHub directories with direct links to my work in the following sections.
-And further down this page, the DBT quality question is answered.
+I have provided an Airflow and SQL problem to demonstrate Python and SQL abilities.
+Solutions and summaries are linked to GitHub, below.

 Airflow Problem
 ========